Zylann/godot_voxel/doc/source/smooth_terrain.md

 This can be turned on in the inspector when using `VoxelMesherTransvoxel`.
 The cost is slower mesh generation and more memory usage to store normalmap textures.

 This feature is only available in `VoxelLodTerrain`.
+It also works best with data streaming turned off (`full_load_mode_enabled`), because being able to see all details from far away requires to not unload edited blocks.
+It will still use the generator if data streaming is on, but you won't see edited regions.

 #### Shader